hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

 Suppose we have a system repeating itself in time periodically, e.g. a swinging pendulum or a planetoid orbiting the sun.
-We can keep track of where the system is in its cycle using an arrow moving around a unit circle at constant speed, with one cycle around this circle per cycle of the system.
+We can keep track of where the system is in its cycle using an arrow moving around a unit circle at constant speed, with one revolution per cycle of the system.
 The arrow (called a *phasor* if you want to be fancy) subtends an angle of $360^\circ$ over the course of a single period, so really, a period should be viewed not as a time, but a *time per* $360^\circ$.